antoniskapt/antoniskapt/README.md

 ## About

-My name is Antonis and I'm a morbidly curious individual studying electrical & computer engineering at Aristotle University Of Thessaloniki.
+My name is Antonis and I'm a curious individual studying electrical & computer engineering at Aristotle University Of Thessaloniki.

 ## Interests